 Justin Bouw, PharmD, BCACP, CDE

 Welcome to the webpage for the UC San Diego PGY1 Ambulatory Care Pharmacy Residency Program!
-On behalf of UCSD Health, I want to thank you for your interest and for taking the time to learn about what makes our residency program great.
+On behalf of UC San Diego Health, I want to thank you for your interest and for taking the time to learn about what makes our residency program great.
 We offer a well-rounded variety of required and elective learning experiences in the Ambulatory Care, Acute Care, and Academic environments.
 Our preceptors are extraordinary clinicians, teachers, and mentors and are fully committed to supporting you throughout the year in order to foster your professional growth and development.
 The combination of diverse learning experiences and projects, strong mentorship, and flexibility in scheduling will provide you with the formula to develop your pharmacotherapeutic skills, communication, independence and confidence.
 Our mission is to meet your individual professional goals within the structure of our ASHP-accredited program and make you a competitive clinician within a dynamic health care system.
 We know that you will feel our commitment to this mission as you integrate into our UCSD family and will thoroughly enjoy your experience as a pharmacy resident.
 We look forward to meeting you!

 Residency Positions Available Per Year